DeniseMak/nlpstats-proto/da2/readme.md

 # Prototype Data Analysis - V2

+Note: This is just an alternative to the V1 UI in [da](https://github.com/DeniseMak/nlpstats-proto/tree/master/da) to try out a submit button.
+We can decide tomorrow (7/22) which kind of submit button works better after this version has been fleshed out.

 ## State of Affairs
 * We have working text input and output.
 * File upload now saves the chosen file into the [da2](https://github.com/DeniseMak/nlpstats-proto/tree/master/da2) directory